-Digital technologies such as iPads are now ubiquitous in classrooms and family homes, enabling new possibilities for all learners but particularly those with disabilities.
+Digital technologies such as iPads are now ubiquitous in classrooms and family homes, enabling new possibilities for all learners but particularly for those with disabilities.
 Existing literature explores how children with learning disabilities create and benefit from personalised digital stories but does not unpack theoretical understandings of their 'authorship'.
-This paper addresses this gap by proposing an original model of 'distributed authorship' with three axes of distribution - interpersonal, technological, and temporal - to account for the authorial contributions of young people with
+This paper addresses this gap by proposing an original model of 'distributed authorship' with three axes of distribution-interpersonal, technological and temporal-to account for the authorial contributions of young people with learning disabilities.

-- 10 learning disabilities.
 Five families were given an iPad with Pictello storymaking app and instructed to use it with their young person in any way which was engaging for them.
-Data generation over twelve weeks included weekly diaries, home videos, semi-structured interviews and story collection.
-Findings indicated that whilst ability to directly engage with the app varied, all the young people could be said to exert authorial influence on the stories distributed across three axes: support from others, support - 15 from the technology itself, and incorporation of prior embodied agency.
+Data generation over 12 weeks included weekly diaries, home videos, semi-structured interviews and story collection.
+Findings indicated that whilst ability to directly engage with the app varied, all the young people could be said to exert authorial influence on the stories distributed across three axes: support from others, support from the technology itself and incorporation of prior embodied agency.
 The study has theoretical implications for our understanding of 'authorship' as well as implications for pedagogy and practice by reconceptualising severely disabled children as literate learners and co-authors.

-Key Words

-Digital literacies, mobile technologies, authorship, learning disability
+Key words: Digital literacies, mobile technologies, authorship, learning disability

-20 Introduction
+Introduction

 Storytelling, it seems, is a vital ingredient of human experience.
 This being so, it is relevant for everyone, including those who have the most profound intellectual and sensory impairments.
-(Park, 2012, p.40).
+(Park, 2012, p.40)

 The sharing of stories about oneself is critical to development of social identity, inclusion, relationships and emotional development (Bunning et al., 2017).
-Storytelling can develop 'language comprehension, emotional well-being, empathy, a sense of identity, imagination, creativity and literacy skills' (Grove, 2013, p.1).
+Storytelling can develop 'language comprehension, emotional well-being, empathy, a sense of identity, imagination, creativity and literacy skills' (Grove, 2012, p.1).
 People with spoken language draw upon vast repertoires of personal anecdotes, retelling and embellishing to enable connection over shared human experiences.
-It is therefore important to explore how children who have complex communication

-30 needs and little or no spoken language may be enabled to participate in the human experience of creating and sharing stories.
+It is therefore important to explore how children who have complex communication needs and little or no spoken language may be enabled to participate in the human experience of creating and sharing stories.

-Recent years have seen a surge in interest in the role of mobile technologies such as iPads in literacy practices, specifically the affordances of storymaking applications ('apps') which facilitate the

-- 35 assemblage of photos, videos, typed text and audio voice-recording to create a personalised story.
-These stories may be particularly inclusive of disabled young people, with their multimodal affordances resulting in increased accessibility (Kurcirkova et al., 2014).
-Such deployment of mobile technologies in literacy is consistent with the direction of international policy: for instance, the UNESCO Strategy for Youth and Adult Literacy (2020-2025) identifies as strategic priority areas to - 40 address the learning needs of 'disadvantaged groups' and to leverage 'digital technologies to expand access and improve learning outcomes' (UNESCO, 2019).
+Recent years have seen a surge in interest in the role of mobile technologies such as iPads in literacy practices, specifically the affordances of storymaking applications ('apps'), which facilitate the assemblage of photos, videos, typed text and audio voice recording to create a personalised story.
+These stories may be particularly inclusive of disabled young people, with their multimodal affordances resulting in increased accessibility (Kucirkova et al., 2014).
+Such deployment of mobile technologies in literacy is consistent with the direction of international policy: For instance, the UNESCO Strategy for Youth and Adult Literacy (2020-2025) identifies as strategic priority areas to address the learning needs of 'disadvantaged groups' and to leverage 'digital technologies to expand access and improve learning outcomes' (UNESCO, 2019).

 An under-researched area in relation to the use of such apps by young people with the label of 'learning disabilities' is the meaning of 'authorship'.
-Some disabled young people can directly interact with the app and author (in a conventional sense) their own story by uploading pictures,
+Some disabled young people can directly interact with the app and author (in a conventional sense) their own story by uploading pictures, videos, text and/or voice recording.

-45 interact with the app and author (in a conventional sense) their own story by uploading pictures, videos, text and/or voice-recording.
 Others will require significantly more support or scaffolding in app usage from another person who might be described as a 'creative-scriber' of their expressed ideas (Satchwell, 2019).
-For some, such as young people with the UK-based educational label of Profound & Multiple Learning Disabilities or PMLD (better known internationally as Profound
+For some, such as young people with the UK-based educational label of